mcaimi/amq-broker-helm/helm/artemis-broker/README.md

-# NON-CLUSTERED AMQ BROKER HELM CHART
+# RED HAT AMQ BROKER HELM CHART

-This chart handles the deployment of an AMQ broker without clustering enabled.
+This chart handles the deployment of RedHat AMQ broker instances on both OCP and generic k8s distributions.
 These deployment flavors are supported:

 1. Standalone AMQ Broker
 2. Choice between `Deployment` and `StatefulSet`